 With the closely monitoring and improving waste management, we have found an efficient programme to manage the contaminated empty containers and fluorescent tubes by disposal to suppliers at no cost.
-This schedule waste recycle and reuse programme encouraging recycle and reuse the empty containers in order to reduce the amount of waste going to landfills thereby protecting and conserving our environment.
-This effective programme helps the Group to achieve cost efficiency by returning the container to suppliers while getting some discount and refund for the chemical that have we purchased.
+This Schedule waste recycle and reuse programme encouraging recycle and reuse the contaminated empty containers in order to reduce the amount of waste going to landfills thereby protecting and conserving our environment.
+This effective programme helps the Group achieve cost efficiency as returned the container to suppliers while get some discount and refund amount at chemical we purchased.

-Recycle paper usage at workplace
+3. Recycle paper usage at workplace